What are older adults looking for in a continuing care retirement community?

 Survey participants were provided six common reasons people often give for choosing a CCRC and were asked to rank those reasons according to the level of importance they personally place on each.
 The most popular response by far is having access to a full continuum of care.
 In fact, a whopping 63 percent of respondents rated this as the number one reason among the choices given.

-As you’ll see in the full survey report, there were, however, some noteworthy differences in the responses to this particular question when we broke the responses out by the age of the survey participant.
+There were, however, some noteworthy differences in the responses to this particular question when we broke the responses out by the age of the survey participant.

 Reason for delaying a CCRC decision: